 How to Prevent Hyperpigmentation

 Most hyperpigmentation is caused by excessive sun exposure, which means the most important prevention technique is to limit sun exposure, wear sunscreen lotion, and use protective clothing when you are in the sun.
-There is also an oral sun protectant available called Sunsafe Rx that is made with natural ingredients that have been shown to help prevent hyperpigmentation.

 Other modes of prevention include: